trampfox/CloudTUI-FTS/README.md

 massimo.canonico@unipmn.it

 ### Description
-CloudTUI-advanced is a tool that helps cloud users to manage workspaces in Nimbus. <br/>
+CloudTUI-FTS is a tool that helps cloud users to manage workspaces in Nimbus. <br/>
 With this tool the user can easily create/delete/monitor his workspaces and moreover, it is possible to specify policy in order to decide when scale-up/scale-down the system. <br/>
 More details in "Scale-up and scale-down" paragraph.
-CloudTUI-advanced is written in python and uses boto libraries.
+CloudTUI-FTS is written in python and uses boto libraries.

-Please note that CloudTUI-advance is still in **beta** version. <br/>
+Please note that CloudTUI-FTS is still in **beta** version. <br/>
 Some of the features could not work properly.
 We are working right now on fixing all bugs. <br/>
 Of course, we would be happy if you give a try to your software out and let us know what you think.